 We are embarking upon a new era in the life of the Church of the Incarnation.
-One Hundred and thirty four years of active fellowship has been achieved!
+One Hundred and thirty five years of active fellowship has been achieved!
 After a few rough years with loss of beloved friends and family, we are in the midst of a period of transformation.
 Our story is not much different from the Phoenix rising.
 And now is the time to answer the clarion call for service and rise up to ensure a future for our children.

 These next few years will call those of us here to a higher level of service in preparation for one hundred and forty years and decades to come.
 Enclosed is our stewardship plan for annual giving and forthcoming will be our 140th Anniversary and our Capital Campaign to support growth and infrastructure.